jngumy/virtual-machine-tanembaum-architecture/README.md

 # Virtual Machine - Assembly translator (Tanembaum Architecture)

 This was a project for my University's Architecture of Computers subject developed in 2018 by Lucia G., Ezequiel W and me.
-It's a virtual machine replicating the Tanembaum's famous architecture.
+It's a 16-bit virtual machine (replicating the Tanembaum's famous architecture.
 The system can :

 * read a program written in assembly (.asm files)